adeleyeMV/DS-projects/README.md

     * WHERE clause
         * Data Modeling in Apache Cassandra is query focused, and that focus needs to be on the WHERE clause
         * Failure to include a WHERE clause will result in an error
+## What is a Data Warehouse?
+---
+* Data Warehouse is a system (including processes, technologies & data representations that enables support for analytical processing)